Heat Pump Troubleshooting - Common Problems and Solutions

 3. Check the Outdoor Unit

-Remove the panel from the outdoor unit using a screwdriver or a cordless drill.
-Afterward, inspect the coils for ice build-up and the wires for damage.
-However, do not use sharp objects to chip ice build-up from the coils.
-This can cause serious damage as well as personal harm.
+Remove the panel from the outdoor unit and inspect the coils for ice build-up and the wires for damage.
+Avoid using sharp objects to chip ice from the coils, as this can cause serious damage and personal harm.
 Instead, use warm water to melt the ice and snow.

 4. Check the Vents and Filter

-A dirty filter or blocked vents can cause your system to short cycle or transport insufficient air supplies throughout the house.
-Make sure the filter is clean and the vents are not blocked.
+A dirty filter or blocked vents can cause your system to short cycle or transport insufficient air throughout the house.
+Ensure the filter is clean and the vents are not obstructed.

 Caution Notes